Enhancement of an Unruh-DeWitt battery performance through quadratic environmental coupling: Results and discussion

-In Figs. (\ref{fig:EfCNR}, \ref{fig:EfCUR}), we study the behaviour of the charging efficiency in the NR and UR regime, respectively.
-From Fig. \ref{fig:EfCNR} we observe that for a fixed value of the quantum battery velocity in the NR regime, for both linear and quadratic coupling the charging efficiency shows a similar trend like ergotropy.
-Charging efficiency gradually decreases when we increase the acceleration.
-For larger values of the acceleration, the dependency on the nature of the coupling reduces.
-In the UR regime, from Fig. \ref{fig:EfCUR}, we observe that for a fixed value of the quantum battery velocity in the linear coupling scenario, the charging efficiency drops with the the acceleration.
-However, for quadratic coupling, we find that the charging efficiency reduces comparatively slowly.
-For a fixed value of $a$ and $\mathcal{u}$, we observe that the value of the charging efficiency is higher for the quadratic coupling than for the linear coupling.
-Therefore, this behaviour indicates that the quantitative enhancement of the performance of the quantum battery through quadratic coupling improves further with acceleration.
+Figures \ref{fig:EfCNR} and \ref{fig:EfCUR} display the charging efficiency in the non-relativistic and relativistic regimes, respectively.
+From Fig. \ref{fig:EfCNR}, we see that for a fixed battery velocity in the non-relativistic regime, both linear and quadratic couplings yield qualitatively similar trends to that of ergotropy: the charging efficiency decreases with increasing acceleration.
+At higher accelerations, the distinction between the two coupling types becomes less pronounced.
+In the relativistic regime, as shown in Fig. \ref{fig:EfCUR}, the efficiency under linear coupling drops more significantly with acceleration.
+However, for quadratic coupling, the decline is much more gradual.
+Moreover, for fixed values of \( a \) and \( \mathcal{u} \), the charging efficiency is consistently higher under quadratic coupling.
+This trend highlights that the performance enhancement provided by quadratic coupling becomes even more pronounced in the relativistic regime.

-In Figs. (\ref{fig:CaCNR}, \ref{fig:CaCUR}), we study the behaviour of the battery capacity in the NR and UR regime, respectively.
-From Fig. \ref{fig:CaCNR}, we again observe that in the NR regime, the nature of the environmental coupling is unable to impact much the battery performance.
-However, in the UR limit from Fig. \ref{fig:CaCUR}, we observe that the battery capacity for the quadratic coupling turns out to be considerably higher compared to the case of linear coupling.
-This difference again grows with increase of acceleration, signifying that the performance of the quantum battery can be considerably enhanced through quadratic scalar field coupling.
+Figures \ref{fig:CaCNR} and \ref{fig:CaCUR} illustrate the behaviour of the battery capacity in the non-relativistic and relativistic regimes, respectively.
+In the non-relativistic case (Fig. \ref{fig:CaCNR}), the battery capacity follows a similar pattern to the other parameters: it is higher under quadratic coupling, particularly at low acceleration, where decoherence is less significant.
+As acceleration increases, the influence of the coupling type on the capacity diminishes.
+However, in the relativistic regime (Fig. \ref{fig:CaCUR}), the advantage of quadratic coupling becomes more prominent.
+Across all acceleration values, the battery capacity under quadratic coupling is substantially higher than that under linear coupling.
+This demonstrates that coupling the quantum battery quadratically to the scalar field environment can significantly enhance its overall performance in relativistic settings.

+Figure \ref{fig:fig4} exhibits a trend consistent with that observed in Fig. \ref{fig:fig3}, highlighting the behaviour of the three key quantum battery parameters.
+Specifically, Figs. \ref{fig:ErCVUR}, \ref{fig:EfCVUR}, and \ref{fig:CaCVUR} show the variations in the ergotropy, charging efficiency, and battery capacity, respectively, within the relativistic regime.
+Across all three parameters, a clear and consistent pattern emerges: each quantity increases with the velocity parameter \( \mathcal{u} \), and the values attained under quadratic coupling are significantly higher than those obtained under linear coupling.
+These results strongly indicate that quadratic coupling to the scalar field environment leads to a substantial enhancement in the overall performance of the quantum battery in relativistic regimes.